nodeca/navit/README.md

 ### Other

 - `.fn(function, params)` - local function execute.
-Function can be with callback or sync or async or return Promise.
-Params count should match function signature for sync functions (and be 1 less for function with callback).
+Function can be sync or async (or return Promise).
+Params count should match function signature.
 - `.exit()` => `Promise` - tear down browser process.
 Note, browser will NOT be closed until you do it explicit via this method or `.close()`.
 - `.close()` - similar to `.exit()` but stackable (will be executed in order